MonsterMakes/larry-identity/README.md

 * AUDIENCE
 	* This is the OIDC audience (aud claim)
 		* The unique identifier of the AUTH0 API
+* AUTH0_ROLE_CLAIM
+	* This is the name of the custom claim that contains the user's roles

 ### Set environment shell template
 ```